 Why on earth do we torture ourselves with imposter syndrome?
 I’m going to be real, I have no idea what I had in mind way back when I volunteered to write about this topic.
 I should have written this then when I had it on my mind because now, it’s going to be a completely… Continue reading The Bad Place: Imposter Syndrome

+UPDATE: See ALL of our CP Match Ups HERE!
 It’s a new year AND a new decade!
 Wheee!
 A great way to start a new year/decade is to take a step closer to your writing goals.
-And the best way to be a good writer is to…well it’s to write. second best way (that we know of) is to make new connections/writer friends!
-We… Continue reading Critique Partner Match-Up 2020!
+And the best way to be a good writer is to…well it’s to write. second best way (that we… Continue reading Critique Partner Match Up 2020!

 This is a visual representation of how I felt this past summer before my second book’s release.
 [If you’re wondering what I’m cooking, it’s ramen (*see Author’s note below).
 Because every person in my family must have their own pot of ramen].
 This is what I call having “multiple pots on the stove,” which upon… Continue reading The Multiple Pots on the Stove Method